Certified Clinical Medical Assistant (CCMA) Program

 Certified Clinical Medical Assistant Program Overview

 The Certified Clinical Medical Assistant (CCMA) Program at MedNoc Training College is a 360-clock-hour course covering clinical and administrative tasks for a Medical Assistant.
 Our course is a state-approved Medical Assistant training program in Oklahoma City designed for individuals seeking to begin a rewarding career in healthcare.
-This Clinical Medical Assistant training program is approved and licensed by the Oklahoma Board of Private Vocational Schools, ensuring quality instruction, compliance, and workforce readiness.
+This Clinical Medical Assistant training program is approved and licensed by the Oklahoma Board of Private Vocational Schools (OBPVS), ensuring quality instruction, compliance, and workforce readiness.

 The Certified Clinical Medical Assistant course at MedNoc includes: